 In 2012 Rachel received a Sir Peter Blake Leadership Award, in 2015 she was honoured as a Member of the New Zealand Order of Merit for services to the food and hospitality industry, and in 2017 was awarded a Prime Minister’s Business Scholarship.
 In 2018 Rachel was named Maori Woman Business Leader at the prestigious University of Auckland Aotearoa Maori Business Leaders Awards, and in 2019 was the recipient a KEA World-class New Zealand award.

-Rachel currently Chairs the Wellington Regional Stadium Trust and serves on the boards of the Warehouse Group, Young Enterprise Trust, and Queen Margaret College.
+Rachel currently Chairs the Wellington Regional Stadium Trust (Sky Stadium) and Moana New Zealand, and serves on the boards of the Warehouse Group (where she Chairs the Environmental Social Sustainability subcommittee), ANZCO Foods, Sealord, the Young Enterprise Trust, and Queen Margaret College.
 She also acts as an advisor to venture capital firm Movac.
-Her past directorships have included Grow Wellington Ltd, Headwaters New Zealand Ltd, craft beer company Yeastie Boys Ltd, The Sir Peter Blake Trust, Westpac External Sustainable Business Panel, Moana New Zealand, New Zealand Wine Growers, Aquaculture NZ, NZ Hops and the Wellington Culinary Events Trust.
+Her past directorships have included Grow Wellington Ltd, Headwaters New Zealand Ltd, craft beer company Yeastie Boys Ltd, The Sir Peter Blake Trust, Westpac External Sustainable Business Panel, New Zealand Wine Growers, Aquaculture NZ, NZ Hops and the Wellington Culinary Events Trust.

 Rachel is a very engaging speaker - positive feedback from our Managers about her inspiring messages. ... keep reading Worksafe Conference